 For many residents across Delaware, summer means long-awaited vacations and scenic road trips.
 If you plan to hit the highway this summer, check out these tips for a safe and enjoyable experience.
-A bit of care and preparation now can possibly spare you a frustrating breakdown or a dangerous accident later.
+A bit of care, preparation, and some safety tips can now possibly spare you a frustrating breakdown or a dangerous accident later.

 Take a few minutes to plan your trip and plug it in to your GPS system.
 This way you can avoid traffic accidents, construction, and other delays.
 Map your trip before you even start the car.
 You should never adjust the GPS or any other devices while driving.